keghub/breakAway/Sanity-Vercel/docs/sanity/setup.md

 ### Step 2.
 Create a schema in sanity

-Copy schema files into the schemas.
+Copy [schema files](../../schemas) into the schemas-folder created in the new studio-folder.

 Deploy the studio using the following command.
 `sanity deploy`